i05nagai/memorandum/language/english_speaking.md

         * some firms rushed blindly into unstaible mergers
         * If you rush into something such as a job, you start doing it without having really decided if it is the right thing to do or having considered the best way to do it
         * Try not to rush into a decision you may later regret.
+    * scramble
+        * Ten ambulances were scrambled right after the accident.
+        * move quickly
+            * to move or climb quickly but with difficulty, often using the hands
+            * she scrambled to safety away from the fighting
+            * to complete with other people for sth there is very little of
+            * People are scrambled to buy property before prices rises even further
+        * mix eggs
+            * to mix together and cook the transparent and yellow parts of eggs
+            * we had bacon and scrambled eggs for breakfast
+        * change signal
+        * act of hurrying
+            * there was a mad scramble for the best seats in the theater
+        * take off
+            * to (cause a plane to) take off very quickly
+            * A helicopter was scrambled within minutes of the news.
+        * climbing
+        * sport
+* ornament
+* deck
+    * deck out
+        * Our living room was decked out with various ornaments and decorations.
+        * to dress sb in a special clothes, or decorate sth for a special occasion
+        * stanton was decked out in cowboy boots and a work shirt
+    * floor
+        * a flat area for walking on, built across the space between the sides of a boat:
+        * we sat on deck until it was dark
+        * a wooden floor built outside, where people can sit and relax
+    * set of cards
+        * a set of cards used for playing card games
+        * a new deck of cards
+    * hit
+    * decorate
+        * to decorate or add sth to sth to make an effect
+        * the room was decked with flowers
+        * the wedding guests were decked out in their finery
+    * sun deck
+    * quarterdeck
+* heed
+    * she faild to heed the sing's unusual warning
+* acrobatics
+    * I trained in acrobatics for seven years.
 * plethora
     * a plethora of
 * rally